Code-Institute-Submissions/justus-ai-swenglish/README.md

 for a responsive screen size i reduced the size of the logo and the width of the button container as shown below![Screenshot (297)](https://user-images.githubusercontent.com/83753891/130902095-b75cdf85-8a63-47a2-b838-057408390ccb.png)

+###testing the website running
+I tested the websote severally on gitpod to see wheter it had some ssues, and was able to correct all of them. the website runs well and has no errors on the console.